Flight of the Conchords (TV series): History

 The show was created by Clement, McKenzie and James Bobin, and was based on the successful improvised 2005 BBC Radio 2 radio series of the same name.
-Bobin serves as the show's main writer and director.
+Bobin served as the show's main writer and director.
 The first episode of the series aired on HBO on June 17, 2007.
 The series received 100,000 views for the first-season premiere scored on Myspace.

 On August 17, 2007, HBO announced a second season for Flight of the Conchords, originally set to premiere in 2008, but which was postponed to January 2009.
 Prior to the announcement, Jemaine Clement stated in an interview with The New Zealand Herald, "[HBO] is interested in doing another series but we have to think about it.
-It's not a definite offer but they have talked about us starting writing but we've got other things we want to do as well".
+It's not a definite offer but they have talked about us starting writing, but we've got other things we want to do as well".
 McKenzie stated that the second season took longer to produce because the band had used most of their material in the first season.
 In an interview with The Star Ledger, he said "We'd need some time to develop new material.
 It's like the second album syndrome.
 It might take a lot longer".
 Shortly after the renewal announcement, Clement stated in an interview that the second season would likely consist of fewer than twelve episodes "so they could concentrate on "quality not quantity'".

-McKenzie and Clement returned to their home town of Wellington to write for the second season, although the writing process was delayed by the 2007–2008 Writers Strike.
+McKenzie and Clement returned to their hometown of Wellington to write for the second season, although the writing process was delayed by the 2007–2008 Writers Strike.

-Filming for the 10 episode second series began in September 2008.
+Filming for the 10-episode second series began in September 2008.

 The second season of the show premiered on January 18, 2009 on HBO.
 It gathered 250,000 streams in its first 10 days on FunnyOrDie.com.
 Unlike the first season, the second season was filmed and broadcast in High Definition.

 In Australia, the second season of the show first aired on June 8, 2009 on SBS.
 SBS also made the episodes available for streaming (from within Australia only).
 The DVD of the second season was released in Australia on July 29, 2009.

 On December 11, 2009, McKenzie and Clement announced that the show would not return for a third season.
 Clement had previously stated that writing the show took up a great deal of time.
 During a 2016 interview, McKenzie said they had decided to end the show because it had "basically stopped being fun.
 It really wasn't a decision about money.
 It was definitely a decision about enjoying our lives.”